SumoLogic/sumologic-documentation/docs/integrations/webhooks/uptime.md

 <img src={useBaseUrl('img/integrations/webhooks/uptime-logo.png')} alt="Thumbnail icon" width="50"/>

 Uptime.com is a website monitoring service that tracks website availability and performance, providing real-time alerts to ensure a smooth online experience.
-A webhook available in the Uptime.com can forward events related to alerts from Uptime.com platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Uptime.com platform to forward alerts related events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor website or service uptime, downtime incidents, response times, and performance metrics in Sumo Logic.
 For more details, refer to the [Uptime.com Documentation](https://support.uptime.com/hc/en-us).

 ## Event types